 GIMP is one of the most powerful all-purpose image editing apps and is beloved by many creatives.
 It’s free, feature-rich, and available for macOS, Windows, and Linux.
 It brings a vast selection of editing tools that allow you to do even the most advanced editing.

 There’s hardly any reason not to use GIMP.
 However, due to the abundance of features, its interface can be a bit confusing, especially for beginners.
-If you don’t want to spend hours coming to grips with GIMP, you might want to consider other photo editors that can do the editing job just as well.
+If you don’t want to spend hours coming to grips with GIMP, you might want to consider other free photo editors for Mac and Windows that can do the editing job just as well.
 Our selection of the most popular and powerful GIMP alternatives will help you find the one that best meets your creative needs.
 This list also includes some apps for drawing.
 GIMP alternatives you can find in this list have a large feature set and a very user-friendly interface.

 So, GIMP is a free and open-source photo editor that works with a variety of file formats.
 The GIMP was developed in 1995.
 The project does not have an official company responsible for releasing new versions and maintaining old ones.
 This function is performed by a community of developers consisting of a group of volunteers.
 For the first 10 years of its existence, the project did not have a single idea of what it should be for the end user.
 It was not until 2005 that a unified standard was developed and a set of principles was established that the developers try to follow to this day.
 The program is completely free and works with raster graphics.
 GIMP is distributed under an open license.
 This means that if you want to, you can become part of the developer community and release your own modifications without violating copyrights.